aduvenhage/ais-decoder/README.md

 ## Create a python module (WIP)
 Use SWIG to compile a python module.
 The module is built around the 'ais_quick' interface.
 See 'examples/quick'.
 The SWIG interface file is located at 'python/ais_decoder.i'.
+Follow the decoder lib build instructions -- if the library is installed on the system the SWIG steps are easier.

 To build (tested with MacOS):